starchturrets/windows-shenanigans/guide.md

 Rather than using a search engine to look for and download app - which is prone to being gamed by [malicious sites](https://www.bleepingcomputer.com/news/security/hackers-abuse-google-ads-to-spread-malware-in-legit-software/), it is preferable to use the `winget` package manager which comes preinstalled on Windows 11 by default.
 To look for a package, open up a terminal window and type in `winget search "Package Name"`.
 You can then verify the publisher (which is handy for Microsoft Store apps) by copying the application ID and running `winget show "application ID"`.

-According to [this](https://github.com/microsoft/winget-cli/discussions/2534) winget packages do go through some amount of review before being added in:
+According to [this](https://github.com/microsoft/winget-cli/discussions/2534) winget packages do go through some amount of manual review before being added in:

 > I don't see where security risks would be an issue here because every installer goes through Dynamic Analysis (Virus Scan) in the Pipelines' VMs, and if there's a PUA or malware in the installer, it's immediately flagged by the pipelines.
 The PR is also manually validated by Moderators, in either VMs, or Bare Metal - so installers are always double checked to make sure that it isn't a malicious package intended to steal people's passwords or monitor what they're typing on their keyboard.
 Even if the pipelines cannot catch the malware issue, depending on the antivirus software someone has, all installers from WinGet are downloaded to %TEMP%\WinGet, except for .appx(bundle) and .msix(bundle), where your antivirus software will probably scan it before it's executed to install it onto your PC.